 I know that some of you are thinking that the Euros would not be going if they were not funded or subsidized.
 You do have a point there but I would counter with a very simple fact.
 Before the Euros get funded they must prove they are worthy.
 How do they do that?
 They spend their own money and try to fence and get noticed when the World Cup is in their own country.
 But they have it tougher than we do.
 They must, in some instances, qualify to fence in their own World Cups.
-In both Moscow and Paris I have witnessed big qualifying tournaments where the top eight will get to fence in the World Cup.
-Imagine an open tournament, with more entries than our World Cup, held the day before and the day of the world cup.
+In both Moscow and Paris I have witnessed big qualifying tournaments where the top eight will get to fence in the World Cup, held the day before and the day of the world cup.
 The finalists get to enter.
 Imagine us holding an NAC to determine who gets to enter!
 Our entries were open.
 Just pay your money, get some FIE equipment and show up ready to go.
 But I suppose those stringent requirements were just asking too much.